Maximilian Dittgen

 He was a youth international for Germany on multiple levels, most recently for the under-20 team in 2016.

 Career

-In July 2018, after a one-year loan to SV Wehen Wiesbaden, he joined the team permanently.
+In July 2018, after a one-year loan to Wehen Wiesbaden, he joined the team permanently.

 In August 2020, after Wehen Wiesbaden's relegation from the 2.
 Bundesliga, he moved to FC St. Pauli.

-On 6 June 2022, Dittgen signed with FC Ingolstadt 04.
+On 6 June 2022, Dittgen signed with FC Ingolstadt.

+On 23 January 2025, Dittgen returned to his childhood club MSV Duisburg in Regionalliga West.